 - A permanent pacemaker to control the heartbeat.

 - An implanted defibrillator that recognizes life-threatening heart rhythms and sends an electrical pulse to stop them.
 Sometimes a defibrillator is placed, even if the patient has not had an arrhythmia but is at high risk for a deadly arrhythmia (for example, if the heart muscle is very sick or the patient has a relative who has died suddenly).

 When blood flow out of the heart is severely blocked, symptoms can become severe.
 An operation called surgical myectomy may be done.
-In some cases, patients may be given an injection of alcohol into the arteries that feed the thickened part of the heart (alcohol septal ablation).
+In some cases, people may be given an injection of alcohol into the arteries that feed the thickened part of the heart (alcohol septal ablation).
 People who have this procedure often show much improvement.